-We’ve highlighted the following key details of the Act for you here, but you can also learn more by visiting the COVID-19 disaster assistance page on SBA’s website.
+We’ve highlighted the following key details of the Act for you here, but you can also learn more by visiting the COVID-19 disaster assistance page: Click here for more information on SBA’s website.

 - State governors must first request access to the Economic Injury Disaster Loan program.
 Once the declaration is made, information on the application process for disaster loan assistance will be made available to affected small businesses within the given state.

 - Loans carry an interest rate of 3.75% for small businesses and 2.75% for nonprofits.

 - Loans can be used to cover accounts payable, debts, payroll and other bills.

 - Loans can be offered with long-term repayments in order to keep payments affordable—up to a maximum of 30 years.
 Terms are determined on a case-by-case basis.

 - Businesses will apply for loans online and select “Economic Injury” as the reason for seeking assistance.